iamola/uniserver/README.md

 Apart from the core, The Uniform Server Zero XV has a modular design .
 Install only modules (plugins) that you require.
 Each server requires a controller, which automatically detects installed plugins.

-The following are the optional plugins that can be used to enhance the Uniform Server Core from the **XV Modules** folder
+The following are the optional plugins that can be used to enhance the Uniform Server Core from the **XV Modules** folder:

+### Core

+ * Apache
+ * UniController 2.5.0 - The Uniform Server Controller
+ * UniService 2.5.0 - Enables the Servers to be run as a Windows Service.

 ### PHP

- * PHP v7.0 to v8.1
+ * PHP 7.0 to 8.1

-### Perl

- * Strawberry Perl
- * Active Perl - manually installed

 ### Databases

  * MySQL 8
  * MariaDB 10

 ### Database Administration

  * phpMyAdmin
  * Adminer
- * MySQL Autobackup
+ * MySQL Auto Backup

 ### FTP

  * FileZilla Server with a custom controller

-### Run as a Service

- * Uniservice v2.5.0 - Enables the Servers to be run as a Windows Service.
+### Perl

+ * Strawberry Perl

+### Portable Browser

+ * Pale Moon

+### Documentation

+ * Documentation